GMP Standard Operating Procedures (SOP)

 Document Control

-A request to initiate the new document is received via a completed, signed Form 505.
-See QMS – 010 for the definition of document types and data required for each type.
+A request to initiate the new document is received via a completed, signed Form 505 – document change request.
+See QMS 010- Classification, Definition, and Approval Matrix of GMP Documents to define document types and data required for each type.
 The Document Administrator is to:

 Issue a document number from the Documentation Database.
-See SOP QMS – 015 for the SOP numbering system.
+See SOP QMS 015 – Quality Documentation Management and Change Control for the SOP numbering system.

 Raise a new record in the “Quality Documents” area of the Database.
 See Appendix 1 for a flowchart describing the process for raising a new record.

 Complete file properties for the document to be created in the database.
-Type in the Status box “To be Written” the author’s name and the date the record was added.
+Type “To be Written” in the Status box with the author’s name and the date the record was added.

 Master GMP Documents